RedisBloom/RedisBloom/docs/commands/tdigest.revrank.md

 - Otherwise: an estimation of the number of (observations larger than `value` + half the observations equal to `value`).

 0 is the reverse rank of the value of the largest observation.

 _n_-1 is the reverse rank of the value of the smallest observation; _n_ denotes the number of observations added to the sketch.

+All values are -2 if the sketch is empty.

 ## Examples